Moonshine-IDE/GenesisFeathersDemo/README.md

 `> openfl build ios -Dteamid={yourteamid} -Dcreatepayload`

-> **Important**: You can only copy and install the generated IPA on your device if [Developer Mode](https://stackoverflow.com/questions/73733701/how-to-enable-developer-mode-in-ios-16-0) is enabled.
-Needless to say, enabling Developer Mode on your device is a potentially unsafe procedure.

 #### Notes

 - The minimum supported iOS SDK version is 12
 - iOS SDK Version 16 (and above) no longer supports the armv7 architecture, so it has been disabled in the project config file
+- Unnotarized apps can only be installed on an iOS device if [Developer Mode](https://stackoverflow.com/questions/73733701/how-to-enable-developer-mode-in-ios-16-0) is enabled

 ## Optional Build Parameters